Happening-Community/requests-and-offers/documentation/specifications.md

 - **OrganizationRequests**: A link from the organization's to a request.
 It is an index of all the requests made by the organization.
 - **OrganizationOffers**: A link from the organization's to an offer.
 It is an index of all the offers made to the organization.

+#### 4.3.3 Project/Organization administrators

+Projects and Organizations administrators are integral to the operation and governance of projects and organizations within the network.
+They serve as the responsibles for the management and representation of their respective projects or organizations.

+##### 4.3.3.1 Onboarding and Approval

+- Projects and organizations administrators are individuals or groups designated to represent a project or organization within the network.
+They are onboarded and approved by the network's administrators to participate in the network, taking on the role of administrators of projects or organizations.

+##### 4.3.3.2 Personal Profile

+- Projects and organizations administrators can file out their personal profiles, including their skills, location, type, etc. This profile is crucial for matching their expertise with relevant requests and offers within the network and for making offers and requests on behalf of their projects or organizations.

+##### 4.3.3.3 Offers and Requests

+- Projects and organizations administrators can make offers and requests for themselves and on behalf of their projects or organizations, such as fundraising, editing support, or testing of hApp.

 ### 4.4 Requests and Offers

 - **hREA Integration**: Utilizes hREA for managing economic activities, including tracking resources, facilitating agreements, and matching needs.
 - **Request Creation**: Users can create requests, linked to specific projects, organizations and skills.
 - **Offer Creation**: Organizations, projects and users can create offers, linked to specific requests and projects.
 - In hREA, requests and offers are `intents` and `proposals`.
+- For each exchange, there needs to be a mechanism for each party to agree that the exchange is complete.
+This could be integrated into the Request and Offer management sections of the application, allowing users to confirm the completion of an exchange directly within the application.
+This could be implemented as a confirmation step in the exchange process, ensuring that both parties have the opportunity to confirm the completion before the exchange is finalized.

 ### 4.5 Skills and Categories